aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

 Chat with other developers
 ==========================

+For other questions, discussions, and chats, we have:

+- an official Gitter channel at https://gitter.im/aboutcode-org/discuss Gitter also has an IRC bridge at https://irc.gitter.im/

-You can join the official #aboutcode IRC channel on freenode (server chat.freenode.net) to chat about scancode and other related tools.
+- an official #aboutcode IRC channel on freenode (server chat.freenode.net) for scancode and other related tools.
 You can use your favorite IRC client or use the web chat at https://webchat.freenode.net/

+- a mailing list at https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss

 Bug reports